 Preventing Violence Together, with the leadership of Women’s Health West, has recently endorsed a Shared Measurement and Evaluation Framework for the partnership to evaluate its impact and monitor its progress in relation to preventing men’s violence against women in the western region.
 This framework will be launched to the public in June 2019 and added to the resource hub for online access.

 Preventing Violence Together 2030 Dashboard

-In addition to the Preventing Violence Togather 2030 strategy and background paper, there is also an online dashboard which outlines key indicators of change that lead to reducing the prevalence of violence against women, and advancing gender equity.
+The online dashboard outlines key indicators of change that lead to reducing the prevalence of violence against women, and advancing gender equity.

-The dashboard intends to give PVT partners a headline view of current attitudes and behaviours, and the ability to compare these at a local government, regional or state level.
-The dashboard can be accessed via http://bit.ly/NavOPVT.
+The dashboard gives a headline view of current attitudes and behaviours, and the ability to compare these at a local government, regional or state level.
+The dashboard can be accessed here.